KCLarity at SemEval-2026 Task 6: Encoder and Zero-Shot Approaches to Political Evasion Detection: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Engineering and Physical Sciences Research Council [grant number EP/W524475/1].
 The authors acknowledge the use of the Computational Research, Engineering and Technology Environment (CREATE) at King’s College London \cite{kings_create_2025}.
+The authors also thank the anonymous reviewers for their valuable comments and suggestions, which helped improve the quality of this work.

 \FloatBarrier